Logo

 • Then: Describes the expected outcome or behavior of the application after the action is performed.

-Key Features of a Behavior Driven Automation Framework
+Key Features of a Behavior-Driven Automation Framework:

 • Given-When-Then Structure: Scenarios in BDD follow a Given-When-Then structure.
 "Given" describes the initial state, "When" details the action or event, and "Then" specifies the expected outcome.

 • Hooks: Hooks are code snippets that can be executed at various points in the test execution lifecycle, such as before or after scenarios.
-They provide a way to set up and tear down resources.
+Hooks provide a way to set up and tear down resources.

 • Data Tables and Examples: BDD scenarios often include data tables and examples to provide variations in input and expected output.
 Data tables enhance the expressiveness of scenarios.